 Ultimately, many investors ended up wishing they could have got a closer look – not just at underlying credits but also at the mortgage-backed security exposures that the monolines were building up.
 In the face of the GFC, these exposures almost destroyed the monoline industry.
 As one infrastructure advisory professional sagely told us: “It turned out you were buying an insurance policy that was only as good as the insurer.”

 Since the monoline collapse, the project finance industry has been waiting and hoping for a replacement.
-One of those firms hoping to fit the bill is FHW Capital, which this week was able to claim that its first deal was also another kind of first.
+One of those firms hoping to fit the bill is FHW Capital, which was recently able to claim that its first deal was also another kind of first.
 To borrow the words of a press release: “The first unwrapped two tranche listed bond structure for a new PFI project”.

 As the description makes clear, FHW – comprised of three senior executives who were part of Hadrian’s Wall Capital’s ultimately ill-fated infrastructure debt fundraising effort – does not provide investors with the comfort of a wrap.
 But it does offer to provide them with a voice, an arm around the shoulder (if needed), and as much information as they wish to feast their eyes on.
 It offers them, in short, a relationship.